 - Many of the Galapagos wildlife species that can only be seen in specific islands only reachable by cruise

-- The best diving spots at the Galapagos are Darwin island and Wolf island and they are only reachable by Diving Cruises.
+- The best diving spots in the Galapagos are Darwin Island and Wolf Island, and they are only reachable by Diving Cruises.
 They are so remote that it’s impossible to reach them by daily excursions.
 Dive cruises are the most expensive.
-But they also have good deals, such as this one.

-- Following point #7, it’s really important to know what you want to see where you can see and then look for a cruise that includes it, or most of it.
+- It’s essential to know what you want to see, and where you can see it, and then look for a cruise that includes it or most of it.

 - Don’t touch the animals